HomeAdvertisingSimple Tips to Make Your Brand Stand Out

 Success Story: First Direct Bank

-First Direct differentiated itself in the banking industry not through products but through exceptional 24/7 customer service.
-By focusing operations on solving customer problems quickly and personally, they’ve maintained the highest customer satisfaction scores in UK banking for over a decade, despite offering similar products to competitors.
+First Direct set itself apart in banking not through products but through exceptional 24/7 customer service.
+By building operations around solving customer problems quickly and personally, it has held the highest customer satisfaction scores in UK banking for over a decade, while offering products much like its competitors.

-Your operations should reinforce your brand promise.
-If you claim to be the fastest, most innovative, or highest quality, your operations must deliver on that promise consistently.
+Your operations should back up your brand promise.
+If you claim to be the fastest, most innovative, or highest quality, your operations have to deliver on that promise every time.

-According to James Findlay’s project management principles, successful implementation requires delivering consistently on schedule and under budget.
-This operational excellence becomes part of your brand identity.
+According to James Findlay’s project management principles, successful implementation means delivering consistently on schedule and under budget.
+That operational reliability becomes part of your brand identity.

 The gap between what you promise and what you deliver is where brand disappointment happens.
-Ensure your operations can consistently support your brand claims.
+Make sure your operations can support your brand claims consistently.

 • Involve employees in defining brand values